Trail Stew

 Now, I prefer crackers with this kind of stew.
 Shannon likes cornbread.
 Y’all leave me a comment on the video and let me know which you prefer.
 If you prefer something totally different, tell us about it!
 We’re always looking to try something new.

 Thanks again for stopping by the website.
 Please subscribe to our YouTube video and hit “like” on this video.
-Come check back every Sunday and Wednesday afternoon for a new video.
+Come check back every Wednesday afternoon for a new video.
 We’ll see y’all down the road.

 Chuckwagon Trail Stew- Cowboy Kent Rollins